-MINOR ACTIONS IDENTIFIED 2019-20
+MINOR ISSUES 2019/20

-PRINCIPLE ACTION PROGRESS Defining outcomes in terms of sustainable economic, social and environmental benefits.
+PRINCIPLE ISSUES ACTION Defining outcomes in terms of sustainable economic, social and environmental benefits.
 Delays to the review of the Code of Corporate Governance.
-The Executive and Independent Audit Committee will agree the reviewed terms of the Corporate Governance Framework, including the Schemes of Delegation and Consent.
-Determining the interventions necessary to optimise the achievement of intended outcomes Managing the long term effects of the COVID-19 outbreak.
-Monitoring lessons learnt so that identified opportunities are realised and business continuity arrangements reviewed to ensure the delivery of sustainable services.
-Implementing good practices in transparency, reporting and audit to deliver effective accountability That shared decision-making meets the needs of both Forces.
-The review of governance for shared functions.
-This will include any change in working arrangements following the appointment of the permanent Force CFO.
+Carried forward: The Corporate Governance Framework has been revised and agreed by the D&C Executive.
+Following finalisation the Dorset Joint Leadership Board will consider the content of the framework for adoption.
+Determining the interventions necessary to optimise the achievement of intended outcomes.
+Managing the long term effects of the COVID-19 outbreak.
+Complete: Business Continuity arrangements have been reviewed and plans were successfully activated during the pandemic.
+Lessons learnt have been captured by the Gold Commander and any opportunities for improvement have been identified.
+Implementing good practices in transparency, reporting, and audit to deliver effective accountability.
+That shared decision-making meets the needs of both Forces.
+Carried forward: Governance arrangements across both Forces have been reviewed.
+However the connectivity between boards requires further clarification to ensure transparency of decisions made.